Generate audio tone with FFmpeg

 Copy the command with the appropriate button, open a terminal or command prompt in your desired folder, paste the command, and execute it to create the file.

-To generate the tone in MP3 format instead, simply change the output file extension:
+To generate the tone in MP3 format instead:

 Notes on Output Formats: